 6. Flexible Integrations with Other Products

-Similar to its physical counterpart, a digital headquarter should progressively evolve and expand as your business priorities change.
+Similar to its physical counterpart, the digital headquarters should progressively evolve and expand as your business priorities change.
 Thus, when you create an initial reference architecture, consider the costs and complexities of future integrations.